 John Stark was in the debut issue of Global Frequency, “Bombhead”.
 It was published in 2002.
-This entry has S P O I L E R S about both this, and #12.
+This entry has S P O I L E R S about both this issue, and #12.

-Global Frequency (written by Warren Ellis) only ran 12 issues from 2002-2004.
-But it remains one of my all-time favourites.
-Essentially, it’s X-Files done as short, high-tempo action thrillers depicting last-resort, high-competence efforts to deal with strange threats.
-Ellis’ later Injection draws from the same well.
+Global Frequency (written by Warren Ellis) ran 12 issues from 2002-2004.
+It remained one of my all-time favourites until we learned about the things.
+Essentially, it was X-Files done as short, high-tempo action thrillers depicting last-resort, high-competence efforts to deal with strange threats.

 For more context, you can read the Miranda Zero character profile.

 “Bombhead” has more of an ensemble cast, so there isn’t a focus on John Stark (unlike with Sita Patel in “The Run” or Lana Kennedy in “Invasive”).
-But he’s a good base for an elite ex-military plainclothes agent, which is an important skillset for Global Frequency operations.
+But he’s a good base for an elite ex-military plainclothes agent.

 - Real Name: John Stark.

 - Other Aliases: Global Frequency agent 288.
 It is also possible that “John Stark” is a pseudonym.

 - Marital Status: Unrevealed, but he wore what seemed to be an engagement band.